MotorolaMobilityLLC/kernel-sprd/Documentation/test/index.rst

 ==============

 KUnit is a lightweight unit testing and mocking framework for the Linux kernel.
-These tests are able to be run locally on a developer’s workstation without a VM or special hardware.
+These tests are able to be run locally on a developer's workstation without a VM or special hardware.

 KUnit is heavily inspired by JUnit, Python's ``unittest.mock``, and